jge162/Action-Workflows/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: New Issue
-about: Create a report to help us improve
+about: Create a report to help us improve softwware.
-title: Please describe issue/bug
+title: Please describe issue/bug you found.
 labels: question
 assignees: jge162